 Ackee is the national fruit of Jamaica and Ackee and Saltfish is the national dish.
 So it goes without saying that this is a must-have recipe if you want to cook like a Jamaican.
 It’s a savory dish with lots of salty flavour and is so versatile you can eat it for breakfast lunch or dinner!
 I prefer serving it for Sunday breakfast along with Fried Dumplings, Fried Plantains and hardough bread!

-Shopping tips: Salted cod can now be found in most supermarkets.
-If you can’t find it try a West Indian grocer or Portuguese fish store.
+Shopping tips: Salted cod can now be found in most supermarkets If you can’t find it try a West Indian grocer or Portuguese fish market.
 In cities with large Jamaican communities canned ackee is easy to find, or you can request a special order.

 1/2lb Salted cod

 1. Reduce the salt in the cod fish.
 Overnight method: remove skin and soak in cold

 water overnight.
 Drain, flake and set aside.
 Same day method: put codfish in a

 saucepan with water and bring to a boil then drain.
 Repeat two more times; drain,

 2. Drain canned ackee in a colander and set aside

 4. Saute chopped onion and tomato in cooking oil until onion is transparent